Acute inflammatory demyelinating polyradiculoneuropathy

 Suspected myositis in a patient with HIV will often require muscle biopsy.
 Serum elevation of muscle enzymes and myopathic pattern on EMG support the diagnosis.
 Muscle biopsy will show inflammatory infiltrates of T-cells and macrophages in the endomysium, with or without necrosis.
 Biopsy can help distinguish HIV-associated myositis from other myopathies associated with HIV, such as that from ART (nucleoside-related mitochondrial myopathy), nemaline myopathy, and inclusion body myositis.

-COVID-19–associated myositis and rhabdomyolysis may be confirmed by nucleic acid amplification test or validated antibody testing (Ellul at all 2020).
+COVID-19–associated myositis and rhabdomyolysis may be confirmed by nucleic acid amplification test or validated antibody testing (31).
 Currently, no SARS-CoV-2 viral particles have been reported in muscle biopsies.

 In the case of acute viral myositis, most treatment is symptomatic and supportive.
 Patients with mild myopathic symptoms and signs that are not functionally limiting can be monitored with serial examinations and CK levels.
 Many of these patients remain stable and do not require specific therapy.
 Nonsteroidal anti-inflammatory drugs may be useful in managing myalgias.